-Ten teens are left alone in the wilderness during a three-day survival test in this multi-authored novel edited by award-winning author Shaun David Hutchinson.
+Ten teens are left alone in the wilderness during a three-day survival test in this multi-authored novel led by award-winning author Shaun David Hutchinson.

 Inspired by The Canterbury Tales, the characters in Feral Youth, each complex and damaged in their own ways, are enticed to tell a story (or two) with the promise of a cash prize.
 The stories range from noir-inspired revenge tales to mythological stories of fierce heroines and angry gods.
 And while few of the stories are claimed to be based in truth, they ultimately reveal more about the teller than the truth ever could.